- Christopher Barrera HumanitiesXHumanities

 - Lisa Ruiz Site ManagerXLisa RuizSite Manager

 Lisa brings many years of experience from a variety of Education related positions to her HTM Site Manager position.
-Before joining the High Tech family, she worked for the San Diego Unified School District for 18 years in various Administrative support positions including Human Resources, concentrating on Middle School staffing.
+Before joining the High Tech family, she worked for the San Diego Unified School District for 18 years in various Administrative support positions including Human Resources.

-Lisa was born and raised in San Diego, attended San Diego City Schools, and graduated from Madison High.
-She went on to San Diego State University to pursue a degree in Liberal Studies, with the desire to become an elementary school teacher.
-In her spare time she enjoys reading, gardening, swimming, traveling and cheering on our hometown football team - GO CHARGERS!!
-Most importantly, spending time with her family (which is growing) and friends keeps her busy and smiling ~ Life is good
+Lisa was born and raised in San Diego, attended San Diego City Schools and graduated from Madison High.
+She went on to San Diego State University to pursue a degree in Liberal Studies, with a focus on Elementary education.
+In her spare time she enjoys reading, gardening, swimming, traveling and cheering on her college football team - GO AZTECS !!
+Most importantly, spending time with family and friends keeps her busy and smiling !

 - Monique Sias Extended Services Director